The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and metamodel -- Applications in thermal-hydraulics: Step 4: Application for the identification of penalizing configurations

-The final goal of the ICSCREAM methodology is to identify the penalizing configurations (corresponding to a maximal PCT) of the two inputs of interest $\mathbf{X_{pen}}$, namely the break size ($X_{127}$) and the stopping time of the primary pumps ($X_{143}$), regardless of the uncertainty of the other inputs.
-For this, we compute for any couple of possible values of $\mathbf{X_{pen}}$ the probability of exceeding the critical value $\hat{q}_{0.9}$.
-This conditional probability can be estimated with the \textit{full-Gp} metamodel approach by:
+The final goal of the ICSCREAM methodology is to identify the penalizing configurations (i.e., corresponding to a maximal PCT) of the inputs of interest $\mathbf{X_{pen}}$, \revA{under} the uncertainty of the other inputs.
+To do so, one can define, for any set of possible values of $\mathbf{X_{pen}}$, the probability of exceeding the critical value $\widehat{q}_{0.9}$.
+This conditional probability can be estimated for a given value $\mathbf{x_{pen}} \in \mathcal{X}_{\textrm{pen}}$ with the Gp-Bayesian approach by: